Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clues are well-crafted, creating a good balance of specificity, ambiguity, and misdirection.
-The length compliance is perfect.
+The clues are well-crafted, with specific informed clues, ambiguous misinformed clues, and clear fake clues.
+The game should be fun to play.

 ---